panzhansheng/blog_repository/README.md

 ```

-this is a one to many relation with delete cascade option.

-will get a fk_blog_user attribute with many-to-one semantics.
+this is a one to many relation with delete cascade option, will get a fk_blog_user attribute with many-to-one semantics.